 Resolution & Pixel Density

-All of the recommended monitors are 1920 x 1080 screen resolution and have a pixel density of 102 PPI or below.
+All of the recommended monitors have 1920 x 1080 screen resolution and have a pixel density of 102 PPI or below.

 If you want to learn more about pixel density, watch this short video: